Dylan Fernandes

-Dylan A. Fernandes is a State Representative currently serving in the Massachusetts House representing Martha's Vineyard, the Elizabeth Islands, four precincts of Falmouth, and Nantucket.
-He has been serving since 2017 and is a member of the Democratic Party.
+Dylan A. Fernandes (born 1989) is an American politician from Massachusetts.
+He is currently a member of the Massachusetts Senate from the Plymouth and Barnstable district.
+He is a member of the Democratic Party.

-Born in Falmouth, Massachusetts Fernandes graduated from College of Charleston in 2013.
-He then served as Maura Healey's political director on her campaign for Attorney General in Massachusetts in 2014.
-After the election, he worked in the Massachusetts Attorney General's office in civil rights where he worked on cases combatting discrimination.
-He ran for office in 2016 in a five-way primary and won by 13 percentage points and then faced a three-way general election which he also won by 13 percentage points.
+Born in Falmouth, Fernandes graduated from College of Charleston in 2013.
+He served as the political director for Maura Healey's campaign for attorney general of Massachusetts in 2014.
+After the election, he worked in the Massachusetts Attorney General's office in civil rights, where he worked on cases combatting discrimination.
+He ran for office in 2016 in a five-way primary and won by 13 percentage points, then faced a three-way general election, which he also won by 13 percentage points.

-Early life
+Early life and education

 Fernandes is a fourth-generation resident of Falmouth, Massachusetts, and grew up in Woods Hole, Massachusetts.
 He is the son of Tessa Lineaweaver of Woods Hole who owns Flying Pig Pottery and of Mario Fernandes of Falmouth who owns a small landscaping company.
-Fernandes's paternal great grandparents came to Massachusetts from the Azores and Puerto Rico.
+Fernandes's paternal great-grandparents came to Massachusetts from the Azores and Puerto Rico.
+He is of Portuguese and Puerto Rican descent.

-Other

-Fernandes was accused of making sexist and homophobic statements as a teenager.
-He later apologized to a newspaper.

-Education

-Fernandes first attended school at American University in Washington, D.C.
+Fernandes initially attended American University in Washington, D.C.
 He transferred to the College of Charleston and graduated there, earning a Bachelor of Science degree and majors in economics and political science.
-In 2022, he graduated with a Masters in Public Administration from the Harvard Kennedy School.
+In 2022, he graduated with a Master of Public Administration from the Harvard Kennedy School.

 Career

-In 2012, Fernandes worked on Senator Elizabeths Warren's campaign in his native Cape Cod region.
-Fernandes served as political director for Maura Healey, Attorney General of Massachusetts in 2014.
-He then went on to work as digital director in the Attorneys' General office.
-His work there included founding pro-LGBT rights events and women's rights.
-He also founded the 'Everyone Welcome' campaign to support the bill for transgender rights.
+In 2012, Fernandes worked on Senator Elizabeth Warren's campaign in his native Cape Cod region.
+Fernandes served as political director for Maura Healey's Attorney General of Massachusetts campaign in 2014.
+He went on to work as digital director in the attorney general's office.
+His work there included founding pro-LGBT rights events and women's right, including the 'Everyone Welcome' campaign to support the bill for transgender rights.